 If you have published literary translations from English into other languages, but not into English, you are welcome to apply.
 However, please be sure to share your accomplishments in your cover letter or CV.

-Yes.
-Translators who have an MA or MFA, but not in Translation, will be considered.
-If your MA or MFA featured significant coursework in translation, however, you may not be eligible.
+Applicants who have an MA or MFA, but not in Literary Translation, will be considered.
+If your MA or MFA featured significant coursework in literary translation, however, you may not be eligible.

 Do I need to secure the rights to my project before submitting my application?